zhouzelun/flower_classifier/README.md

 # flower_classifier
 flowers_application.py: load the pretrained model(vgg) and classify the flower.And now ,only can recoginize five categories：）

-upload: use flask to realize the web app
+upload.py: use flask to realize the web app